MostlyFocusedMike/ticket-notes/README.md

-# Ticket Notes
+# ticket-notes
-A simple NPM pacakge to help format your notes
+A simple NPM package to template your notes

 ## How to use
 Just use the command "entry" with the GitHub pull request title, followed by any files you used in the ticket.